Roaa-1/machine-learning/README.md

 # machine-learning
-Analyzing Students' Performance in Secondary Education of Portuguese Schools
+Analyzing Students' Performance in Secondary Education of Portugal Schools